 \section{SQUIDs based on sub-$\mu$m-sized JJs}

-\subsection{SQUID parameters}
+\subsection{SQUID Parameters}

-For the evaluation of the Nb-AlO$_{\textrm{x}}$-Nb sub-micron-junction process, miniature SQUID magnetometers with $L_{\textrm{SQ}}=70~\textrm{pH}$ were fabricated.
-These have square junctions with side lengths of $0.8\,\mu$m and differ in their $R_{\textrm{N}}$.
-The design parameters for ${T=4.2}$~K are given in Table~\ref{tab:Design_par} together with the values for a test SQUID with conventional JJs of 2.5~$\mu$m size.
+For the evaluation of the Nb-AlO$_{\textrm{x}}$-Nb submicron-junction process, miniature SQUID magnetometers with $L_{\textrm{SQ}}=70~\textrm{pH}$ were fabricated.
+These have square junctions with side lengths of $0.8\,\mu$m and differ in their $R$.
+The design parameters for ${T=4.2}$~K are listed in Table~\ref{tab:Design_par} together with the values for a test SQUID with conventional JJs of 2.5~$\mu$m size.
 Current sensor SQUIDs with $L_{\textrm{SQ}}=80~\textrm{pH}$ and ${(0.7\times 0.7)}~\mu$m$^{2}$ JJs were also fabricated and characterized.
-All sub-micrometer-sized JJ devices were fabricated on a set of two wafers with nominally identical fabrication parameters.
+All submicrometer-sized JJ devices were fabricated on a set of two wafers with nominally identical fabrication parameters.

 The $V$-$\Phi$ curve at 4.2~K of miniature SQUID SQ-2 is shown in the inset of Fig.~\ref{fig:figure4}.
-The indentation appearing at ${\approx90\,\mu\textrm{V}}$ corresponding to a Josephson frequency of ${\approx44~\textrm{GHz}}$ is caused by a $\lambda/4$ resonance of the interconnection stripline between SQUID and wire bonds. $I_{c}$ was calculated from the bias current needed for maximum voltage and we obtained a mean (eight devices) of $6.2\,\mu$A with a standard deviation of $0.5\,\mu$A for a single JJ.
+The indentation appearing at ${\approx90\,\mu\textrm{V}}$ corresponding to a Josephson frequency of ${\approx44~\textrm{GHz}}$ is caused by a $\lambda/4$ resonance of the interconnection stripline between SQUID and wire bonds. $I_{\textrm{c}}$ was calculated from the bias current needed for maximum voltage and we obtained a mean (eight devices) of $6.2\,\mu$A with a standard deviation of $0.5\,\mu$A for a single JJ.
 The capacitance of the ${(0.8\times 0.8)}~\mu$m$^{2}$-sized JJ was estimated from the $V$-$\Phi$ curve behavior of SQ-2 at 400~mK.
 Here, the measured $I_{\textrm{c}}$ increased from 6.6 to 7.2~$\mu$A in good agreement with the theoretical expectation~\cite{Ambegaokar1963a} resulting in a noise parameter ${\Gamma=2\pi k_{\textrm{B}}T/(I_{\textrm{c}}\Phi_{0})=2.3\times 10^{-3}}$.
 In this case, suppression of hysteresis by thermal noise is reduced and $\beta_{c}$ needs to be close to one.
 We estimate ${C\approx 40~\mathrm{f\/F}}$ leading to ${\beta_{c}=0.99}$ for SQ-2.
 This is also consistent with ${C\propto A}$ where $A$ is the JJ area.
 In contrast, SQ-1 ${(\beta_{c}=1.7)}$ showed hysteresis in the $V$-$\Phi$ curve at 400~mK.